GoogleCloudPlatform/php-docs-samples/cloud_sql/mysql/pdo/README.md

 ```

 ### TCP mode
-To run the sample locally with a TCP connection, set environment variables and launc the proxy as shown below.
+To run the sample locally with a TCP connection, set environment variables and launch the proxy as shown below.

 #### Linux / macOS
 Use these terminal commands to initialize environment variables: